 Take Ben Feilhaber.
 Surprisingly, Feilhaber made the UCLA team as a walk-on, rather than a player who was recruited with a scholarship offer.

 But your soccer career will only last five to ten years – ten if you’re lucky, so while you’re playing soccer prepare for what you want to do afterwards.
 Yes, you want to have a back up plan.
-While your playing professional soccer, take classes, look into business opportunites, invest your money, get into coaching, or set something up for when you retire for the game.
+While you are playing professional soccer, take classes, look into business opportunities, invest your money, get into coaching, or set something up for when you retire for the game.
 Sure, you want your main focus to be soccer but it doesn’t hurt to investigate other opportunities while you’re playing.

 Update: The James Grant Sports Management group also represents a number of players around the world, including a long list of MLS players.